-The key features and key benefits of ShotSpotter Missions solution include:
+The key features and key benefits of our ShotSpotter Missions solution include:

 - Crime Forecasting and Mission Planning.
-Our ShotSpotter Missions and the associated machine learning systems can provide crime forecasting and mission planning to enable more precise deployment of patrol resources, and report on mission activity and tactics for command staff.
-Missions also provides agencies the flexibility to select which crime types to forecast and weight them based on police and community priorities. - Tactical Mission Confirmation.
-Tactical missions can be configured with police input, and effectively communicate predictions to police staff of discrete areas of high risk for particular crime types.
-The key benefit of ShotSpotter Missions is its ability to help police departments to strategically plan patrol missions and tactics for more effective crime deterrence with focused, directed and visible patrol presence.
+ShotSpotter Missions provides crime forecasting and mission planning to enable more precise deployment of patrol resources and reports on mission activity and tactics for command staff.
+ShotSpotter Missions also provides agencies the flexibility to select which crime types to forecast and to weight them based on police and community priorities. - Tactical Mission Confirmation.
+Tactical missions can be configured with police input, and effectively communicate predictions to police staff of discrete areas of high risk for crime types.
+The key benefit of ShotSpotter Missions is its ability to help police departments strategically plan directed patrol missions and tactics for more effective crime deterrence with focused, directed and visible patrol presence.